 - Swelling in the face and/or veins in the neck

 Lung cancer that spreads may cause other symptoms, like pain in the back or other bones or weakness in the arms or legs.
-If it spreads to the brain, it may cause headaches, seizures, or vision changes.1,2
+If it spreads to the brain, it may cause headaches, seizures, dizziness, memory problems, or speech dificulties.2,3

-Small cell lung cancer patients may present with unique symptoms because small cell lung cancer tumors secrete homones.
+Small cell lung cancer patients may also present with unique symptoms because small cell lung cancer tumors secrete homones.
 These symptoms are called paraneoplastic syndromes.
-An example of these is inappropriate anti-diuretic hormone secretion, which can lead to low blood sodium levels.3
+An example of these is SIADH, symdrome of inappropriate anti-diuretic hormone secretion, which can lead to low blood sodium levels because the body retains fluid.3

 - Lung Cancer – Non-Small Cell Symptoms and Signs.
-American Society of Clinical Oncology website. http://www.cancer.net/cancer-types/lung-cancer-non-small-cell/symptoms-and-signs.
-Approved August 2017.
-Accessed November 27, 2017.
+American Society of Clinical Oncology website. https://www.cancer.net/cancer-types/lung-cancer-non-small-cell/symptoms-and-signs.
+Approved Januar 2019.
+Accessed June 3, 2019.